 This location is also an excellent place for a great night dive Bali!
 But the real treat here is the wreck diving in Bali as this is definitely a must do.

-The Tulamben wreck, also know as the USS Liberty wreck is an all round underwater wonderland just beaming with a vast variety of marine life.
-The Liberty wreck is very popular with photographers as the vessel of this large wreck is encrusted with gorgonians, corals and anemone.
-With the black sand providing a colour contrast, the shots you can capture at this dive location are truly unique.
-Large fish such as the sunfish, barracuda, scribbled filefish and napoleon fish surround the wreck on a daily basis.
+With the black and providing a color contrast, the shots you can capture at this dive location are truly unique.
+Large fish such as the sunfish, barracuda, scribbled filefish and Napoleon fish surround the wreck on a daily basis.

 When heading back towards the shore on your dive, you will be able to see a colony of spotted garden eels, with their heads swaying as if in a gentle breeze as well as goatfish nuzzling its way through the sandy rubble.
 If you keep your eyes peeled, may also be able to see the rather peculiar sight of free-swimming crinoids in search of a new hold within the wreck.

-It is clear why this dive location is in the Top 12 Dive Destinations on the planet.
-The reef is dominated by hard corals, fire corals, leather corals and some very large table corals which support the diversity of fish population within the area.
-Local residents have even been praised by professional divers for minimising the local fishing activity, helping to support this thriving reef and all its residents.
+The reef is dominated by hard corals, fire corals, leather corals, and some very large table corals which support the diversity of fish population within the area.
+Local residents have even been praised by professional divers for minimizing the local fishing activity, helping to support this thriving reef and all its residents.